Bkmakwana2002/Alchemy-API/README.md

 # Alchemy-API
-Backend APIs for accessing transactions , token and nft details of an address.
+Backend APIs for accessing an address's transactions, tokens, and NFTs details.

 ## Technologies Used

 - **Backend**: The server is constructed using Node.js and the Express framework, ensuring robust and efficient functionality.
-MongoDB is employed as the database, and user authentication is handled via JSON Web Tokens (JWT) and signature verification using metamask and etherjs.
+MongoDB is employed as the database, and user authentication is handled via JSON Web Tokens (JWT) and signature verification using metamask and ethers.

 ## Getting Started